Manage Cookie Settings

-Consumer Buy to Let – this is when you have lived in the property as your main residence or you inherit a property that was a main residence and then due to a change in circumstances you choose to let the property and you receive no other rental income.
-Intermediaries must hold appropriate FCA permissions
+Consumer Buy to Let – this is when you have lived in the property as your main residence or you inherit a property that was a main residence and then due to a change in circumstances you choose to let the property and will receive no other rental income

-Business Buy to Let – this is where the transaction does not merit either of the criteria above and is purely a business transaction to generate income and yield
+Holiday Buy to Let – this is where the transaction is purely to generate rental income and yield from Short Term Letting to Holidaymakers, and is non-regulated

 Applicants must have a minimum earned income amount of £25k.
 This can be shared between joint applicants.
 Evidence of income is in accordance with our standard proof of income requirements.